exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 ## 4. Refactor your work into a more concise function

-- Reuse the function from the previous task.
+- Reuse the functions from the previous tasks.
 - Try to think of a way to package variety and quantity together when they are passed to `orderFromGrocer`.